orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 ```````````````````````````````````````````````````

 In most cases, you will need the **OTB-All-Dependencies-9.0.tar.gz** package in order to run Core **AND** optional packages that you can install afterwards.
-Let's say you want to start using OTB only with the Core applications, and some months lateryou realize that you need to do more specific operations such as Learning.
+Let's say you want to start using OTB only with the Core applications, and some months later you realize that you need to do more specific operations such as Learning.
 In that case you will just need to download the OTB-Learning package, and untar it where you installed the Core package.
 You can then use directly the applications packaged in the Learning package alongside the other Core apps.
 If you want your installation to be the same as with OTB < 9, you can download all the optional packages.